MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

 Updates the device driver package on all the distribution points where the package is stored.
 This action copies only the content that has changed after the last time it was distributed.

 #### Properties
-Opens the **Properties** dialog box where you can review and change the content and properties of the device driver.
-For example, you can change the name and description of the device driver, enable the device driver, and specify on which platforms the device driver can be run.
+Opens the **Properties** dialog box.
+Review and change the content and properties of the driver.
+For example, change the name and description of the driver, enable or disable it, and specify on which platforms it can run.

 ## <a name="BKMK_DeviceDrivers"></a> Device drivers

-You can install device drivers on destination computers without including them in the OS image that is deployed.
-Configuration Manager provides a driver catalog that contains references to all the device drivers that you import into Configuration Manager.
+You can install drivers on destination computers without including them in the OS image that is deployed.
+Configuration Manager provides a driver catalog that contains references to all the drivers that you import into Configuration Manager.
 The driver catalog is located in the **Software Library** workspace and consists of two nodes: **Drivers** and **Driver Packages**.
-The **Drivers** node lists all the drivers that you have imported into the driver catalog.
+The **Drivers** node lists all the drivers that you've imported into the driver catalog.

 ### <a name="BKMK_ImportDrivers"></a> Import device drivers into the driver catalog

-You must import device drivers into the driver catalog before you can use them when you deploy an OS.
-To better manage your device drivers, import only the drivers that you plan to install as part of your OS deployments.
+Before you can use a driver when you deploy an OS, import it into the driver catalog.
+To better manage them, import only the drivers that you plan to install as part of your OS deployments.
 Store multiple versions of drivers in the catalog to provide an easy way to upgrade existing drivers when hardware device requirements change on your network.

 As part of the import process for the device driver, Configuration Manager reads the following properties about the driver:
 - Provider